10 Tips to reduce energy consumption in hotels

 5. Engage staff and guests

 Make energy-saving a team effort.
-Educate your staff about best practices and encourage guests to opt out of daily linen changes with printed material in their welcome pack, or on discreet stickers on bathroom mirrors.
-Guests reusing towels slightly more can decrease laundry energy consumption by 20-30%.
+Educate your staff about best practices and encourage guests to opt out of daily linen changes with printed material in their welcome pack, or on discreet stickers on bathroom mirrors – this can trim laundry energy by 15-20%.

 6. Install low-flow fixtures and toilets